 In class work cannot be made up at a later date unless otherwise arranged with the instructor well in advance.

 Course work completed after the date cannot be graded, as solutions will have been discussed (this includes if taking this course for an Incomplete).

 Once again, "in-class" work must be completed in-class unless there is a documented emergency or you have prearranged with the instructor a make-up well in advance.

-Lab time is meant for helping students with the lab, not completing homework.
+Lab time (in-person courses) is meant for helping students with the lab, not completing homework.
 I have to prioritize lab first, then can answer homework questions.

 No Facebook, no cell phones.
 Not only does it distract you, it distracts others!

 Everyone needs to come see me in office hours (or by appointment) at least one time during the semester to introduce yourself.
 The purpose is so that you:

 Know where my office is (physical or virtual)

 Get used to coming to office hours.

 Let me know how I can help you achieve your goals.